arstenzel/blog-posts/aws-lambda-schedule.md

-## Intent
+## Introduction

 The purpose of this blog post is to illustrate how one can use lambda functions to securely query an environment and send the output to slack.

 I realize that most readers will not be users of Ravello.
-But the overall process which this example shows can be used for any type of system query.
+But the overall process can be used for any type of system query.

 For example, just remove the Ravello portions in the `handler` function (below) and substitute your own code to query a system of your choice